hzeller/rpi-rgb-led-matrix/examples-api-use/README.md

 upper limit of what you can reasonably output without having an unusable fresh rate (Try these options to help: --led-pwm-bits=7 --led-pwm-dither-bits=1 and get about 100Hz)).

-This shows the wiring of a 3x5 Vmapper:Z array built by Marc MERLIN, using 15 64x32 panels:
+This shows the wiring of a 3x5 Vmapper:Z array built by Marc MERLIN, using 15x 64x32 panels:
 ![IMG_20200320_174436](https://user-images.githubusercontent.com/1369412/77215646-80838200-6ad2-11ea-977a-9d903933376c.jpg)
 With --led-pwm-bits=7 --led-pwm-dither-bits=1, it gets a better 300Hz refresh
+but only offers around 31K pixels instead of 98K pixels in the previous example.

 Please note that Vmapper can also be used to improve the refresh rate of a long display even if it is only one panel high (e.g. for a text running output) by